benschmaus/bitwig-beatsteppro/README.md

   * the step buttons are configured to send CCs to both MIDI and USB ports (factory template doesn't send to USB+MIDI, just MIDI)

 This script draws inspiration from https://github.com/justlep/bitwig/tree/master/doc/ArturiaBeatstepPro and https://github.com/cyhex/BeatstepProController.

+*Installation*

+  # Get a copy of the release zip or clone this repo.
+  # Copy (if using zip, unzip first) the Factotumo directory to your Bitwig Controller Scripts directory.
+On Mac this is ~/Documents/Bitwig\ Studio/Controller\ Scripts/
+  # If you're using other Factotumo Bitwig controller scripts already then copy the BeatstepPro directory to the existing Factotumo directory under the Bitwig Controller Scripts dir.